nabeky/a3_exile_lootbox/readme_en.txt

   * Spawns landmines around towns
     * landmines will be placed mainly on roads
   * Spawns unusual objects, objects with fire effects randomly in towns
-    * You would be able to provide a bit of a different experience to players
+    * You would be able to provide a bit of a different experience for players
     * You will be able to spawn trash, broken vehicles around towns
   * Buildings will have a random percentage the doors are open
-    * Ability to erase players footstep marks on the ground
+    * Ability to make it harder to track down other players
   * Places random campfires around the map
     * This will give a nice feeling to night time as well as provide lucky players with a fire to cook
   * Spawns traveling AI
     * AI will traven from town to town
     * Players will have higher possibility of encountering these traveling AI between locations
-  * Spawns "Iron Miller" AI (does not die)
+  * Spawns "Iron Miller" AI (Invinsible)
+	* "Iron Miller" doesn't like any of you, you would be best staying away from him
     * "Iron Miller" is a man with super health regeneration capability
     * "Iron Miller" will not drop any items or provide any respect
   * GPS Traps